The big data guided setup guides you through creating a server plan and adding a Cassandra cluster.

 In the Name box, type a name for the cluster.

 From the Gateway node list, select the Cassandra node that you want the Commvault software to connect to.

-In the Cassandra configuration file path box, type the path to the Cassandra configuration file.
+In the Cassandra configuration file path box, type or browse the path to the Cassandra configuration file.